KS-Mohit/KS-Mohit/README.md

 # About

 Hi, I'm **Mohit Kumar** — I completed my undergraduation in Computer Science (B.Tech) from SRM University.
-I’m passionate about building AI/ML systems, semantic search applications, and data-driven tools that solve real-world problems.
+I love exploring the world of AI and machine learning — from building automation tools to experimenting with generative models.
-Beyond tech, I enjoy exploring NLP, data visualization, and learning about large language models.
+I'm always curious about how things work under the hood, and I enjoy exploring new ideas, building projects, and learning new skills.

 <!-- You can find my portfolio and projects here → [MAKE A PORTFOLIO WEBSITE) -->